Dr.MycoTek

 Species Commonly Confused With the Death Cap

 The Death Cap is most commonly confused with several popular edible species.
 Paddy straw mushrooms (Volvariella volvacea), widely eaten in Asian cuisine, are the leading cause of Death Cap fatalities among immigrant communities — the two species look similar in the egg and button stages.
-Young Agaricus species (the genus that includes common button mushrooms) can resemble young Death Caps, though Agaricus have pink-to-brown gills (not white) and lack a volval sac.
+Young Agaricus species can resemble young Death Caps, though Agaricus have pink-to-brown gills (not white) and lack a volval sac.
 Green-capped Russula species are sometimes confused with the Death Cap but lack both the ring and the volval sac.
-Caesar's mushroom (Amanita caesarea) has orange-yellow gills and flesh, while the Death Cap has pure white gills.
-When in doubt, apply the Death Cap checklist: white gills + ring + volval sac + greenish cap + white spore print = do not eat under any circumstances.
+When in doubt, apply all five checks: white gills + ring + volval sac + greenish cap + white spore print = DO NOT EAT under any circumstances.

 What You Get